 It’s Difficult To Find Gluten On Food Labels

 Fact: Eliminating gluten means more than just looking for wheat on a food label.
 Gluten is also found in barley, rye and oats as well as wheat.
 Many ingredients used for flavoring are made from these grains like malt vinegar, soy sauce, barley malt, and starch.
 Gluten is also hidden in benign sounding ingredients like natural flavor, seasoning, thickeners and stabilizers.
 You only know a processed food is 100% gluten-free if it is labeled as such.

 Fiction: While celiac sufferers may have a more immediate reaction, those suffering from an intolerance will usually see a 24 to 72 hour window pass before

 Fiction: There are tons of gluten-free options on the market and lots of easily available recipes.
 You can easily find a substitution for almost anything you enjoy.

 What Should You Take From This?

 Going gluten-free can be liberating when it eliminates lifelong symptoms.
 I suffered from acne for years and was so happy to finally find an answer in gluten elimination.
 However, most people go through initial frustration when transitioning to a new diet.
 And it is normal to experience a mourning period for your old diet and lifestyle.
 But once you become aware of all the possibilities that still exist, the transition becomes much easier.

 But remember, gluten-free diets do not benefit everyone.
 If you don’t think you have a problem with gluten, don’t bother paying for that special gluten-free pizza crust or special bread.
 You will receive no benefit.
-Foods without gluten are not healthier or more slimming.
+Foods without gluten are

 All of us need to eat less processed and ready-made food.
 Any food item that comes in a package will likely contain gluten.
 So we will lower our lifetime risk of developing a gluten-intolerance by eating foods that are natural and less processed.